Larguma/crawling-mysteries/README.md

 # Crawling Mysteries

-**This is an alpha**, Crawling Mysteries is under active development!
+**This is an alpha**, Crawling Mysteries is under development!
 You can read all the planned features on Github.
 Follow us to ensure you don't miss any of the latest updates.

 ---